Overcoming Narcissistic Abuse, by Elizabeth Shaw – Life Coach.

-Narcissistic abuse is hideous and the effects of the abuse has so many devastating effects on us, not only our mental health, our physical and financial health suffer also, even if you were with a narcissist That didn’t physically hurt you, the mental abuse is slow and unseen, it takes time to heal and recover.
+Narcissistic abuse is hideous, and the effects of the abuse has so many devastating effects on us, not only on our mental health, our physical and financial health also suffer, even if you were with a narcissist that didn’t physically hurt you, the psychological abuse is slow and unseen, it takes time to heal and recover.

-Neuroscientist, claim it also damages our brains, these are extremely destructive results to our brains as a result of the emotional trauma the brain has suffered from the abuse.
+Neuroscientist, claim it also damages our brains, these are incredibly destructive results to our brains as a result of the emotional trauma the brain has suffered from the abuse.

-Once you’ve come out of a narcissistic relationship, you might know you’re left with some if not all of these, anxiety, health problems, trauma bond, loss of self PTSD and CPTSD.
-Yet over prolonged periods of abuse our brain’s hippocampus shrink over time from the repeated emotional injuries.
+Once you’ve come out of a narcissistic relationship, you might know you’re left with some if not all of these, anxiety, health problems, trauma bond, loss of self, PTSD and CPTSD.
+Yet over prolonged periods of abuse, our brain’s hippocampus shrinks over time from the repeated emotional injuries.
 The hippocampus is responsible for our memories and learning abilities.
 The hippocampus is a paired structure tucked inside each temporal lobe and shaped like a pair of seahorses.
-Hippocampus it Greek for “seahorse” the hippocampus helps with our short-term memories and afterwards the memory is lost of transferred into our long term memory.
-The study’s done state that under stress our body’s release cortisol, the more this is released the more it decreases the hippocampus volume over time.
-The longer you stay with an abusive partner the more your hippocampus will deteriorate.
+Hippocampus it Greek for “seahorse” the hippocampus helps with our short-term memories, and afterwards we witness anything the memory is either lost or transferred into our long term memory.
+The study’s done state that under stress, our body’s release cortisol, the more this is released, the more it decreases the hippocampus volume over time.
+The longer you stay with an abusive partner, the more your hippocampus will deteriorate.
 This is why your feelings of confusion and abuse amnesia are worse the longer you’re around the abuser.
 Damage to the hippocampus causes mental health problems.

 The long term emotional abuse can also enlarge our amygdala, which is the part of the brain which controls our emotions for fear, grief, guilt, shame, jealousy and envy.

 As narcissistic people keep victims in a constant state of fear, leaving them with anxiety the amygdala reacts to this, it controls our life functions like heart rate, our emotions for fear, hate, love and lust.
 It’s also responsible for our survival instincts such as the fight, flight, freeze or fawn mode.
-As it grows in size so does our sense of fear, hate, love etc. When you’re living with narcissist abuse victims are in instant fear and in the fight or flight mode on a daily basis.
+As it grows in size, so does our sense of fear, hate, love etc. When you’re living with narcissist abuse victims are in constant fear and in the fight or flight, freeze or fawn mode often on a daily basis.

-As the amygdalae grow over time it remembers through our senses things we heard, saw, smelt, felt.
+As the amygdalae grow over time, it remembers through our senses things we heard, saw, smelt, felt.
 So any painful reminder can trigger our fears and emotional reactions.
-As our hippocampus has shrunk we don’t always recognise all the triggers, which is why it’s a good idea to write down anxiety attacks and see what the lead up was.
+As our hippocampus has shrunk, we don’t always recognise all the triggers, which is why it’s a good idea to write down anxiety attacks and see what the lead up was.
 So we can regrow our hippocampus and shrink our amygdalae, by bringing our subconscious into our conscious.
 Another valid reason why no contact for those who were severely abused and minimal contact for those not as severely.
-Also why checking their social media isn’t great as it triggers us and makes recovery longer.
+Also, why checking their social media isn’t as great as it triggers us and makes a recovery longer.